oap-project/raydp/README.md

 To start a Spark job on Ray, you can use the `raydp.init_spark` API.
 You can write Spark, PyTorch/Tensorflow, Ray code in the same python program to easily implement an end to end pipeline.

 ### Classic Spark Word Count Example
-After we use RayDP to initialize a Spark cluster, of course we can use Spark as usual.
+After we use RayDP to initialize a Spark cluster, we can use Spark as usual.
 ```python
 import ray
 import raydp